ipregistry/ipregistry-java/README.md

 This is the official Java client library for the [Ipregistry](https://ipregistry.co) IP geolocation and threat data API, allowing you to lookup your own IP address or specified ones.
-Responses include more than 50 data points including location, currency, timezone, threat information, and more.
+Responses include more than 50 data points including location, currency, timezone, threat information, but also carrier, company data and more.

 ## Getting Started